 Often, such a KPI-centric tool is referred to as a balanced scorecard dashboard.
 It's possible to present a number of values from one central location.
 A KPI balanced scorecard includes top indicators per perspective (usually the most measurable KPIs).
-Objectives and goals are clearly written (i.e., cut spending or increase revenue) while targets are included as numeric future values to show the comparison between current status and target, or comparing with the previous values.
+Objectives are clearly written (i.e., cut spending or increase revenue) while targets are included as numeric future values to show the comparison between the current status and target or compare with the previous values.
 It must also include current values within a set time frame.

 The benefits of a balanced model include:

 - Enhanced strategic planning: It can improve strategic communication between the cause and effect relationship.
 That means that building a strategy and identifying outcomes can be clearly correlated by structuring a complete picture.

-- Improved management decisions: By using a KPI scorecard template, a company is forced to create scorecard metrics for its strategic goals.
+- Improved management decisions: By using KPI scorecard software, a company is forced to create scorecard metrics for its strategic objectives.
 This will ultimately ensure that managers measure what actually matters and thus increase the quality of information needed to make better KPI reports and data-driven decisions.

 - Advanced performance reporting: A structured approach by using performance scorecard examples that we will explain later enables companies to enhance the KPI management processes that bring transparency of information internally and externally by creating meaningful management reports.